tplisson/aws-scs/services/config/README.md

 - Managed Rules (predefined but customizable)
 - Custom Rules (using Lambda)

-Evaluation Types:
+Trigger Types:
-- configuration changes
+- Configuration changes
 - Periodic
+- Hybrid
-- Compliance (mark as compliant or noncompliant)
+- ?
+Compliance (mark as compliant or noncompliant)

+Evaluation Modes:
+- Proactive mode
+  - evaluate resources before they have been deployed
+  - COMPLIANT or NON_COMPLIANT
+- Detective mode
+  - evaluate resources that have already been deployed
+  -

 ---
 ## Example using Multi-Account / Multi-Region Data Aggregation